-Due to current Covid-19 guidance please note the following changes below: Doors open from 9.00am - 9.15am.
-Staggered break times in place for pupils.
+Due to current Covid-19 guidance please note the following changes below: Doors open from 9.15am - 9.30am.

-No child/children should come to school before 9.00am.
+No child/children should come to school before 9.15am.

 Children must not leave the school building or playground area without the permission of a member of the teaching staff.